-As the COVID-19 pandemic continues to spread in some regions, health authorities are increasingly requiring everyone to wear masks or cloth face coverings—versus recommending or encouraging them—in indoor settings.
+As the COVID-19 pandemic—including new, more transmissible variants—continues to spread, health authorities emphasize the importance of wearing masks or cloth face coverings in indoor settings, and even crowded outdoor settings.
 This is because masks can be an important strategy to reduce the spread of the virus in the community, given the known spread of COVID-19 by people who are not yet (or never become) symptomatic.

 Do Masks and Face Coverings Stem the Spread?